 Have Your Say

 Let us know your thoughts on Finding Nemo Submarine Voyage.
 What did you like most about the experience and what did you like less?
 Did you find it a little disappointing like us or did the experience live up to expectations?
 Did you take kids aboard and did they enjoy the ride?
-Whatever you have to say please leave us a comment below, We love talking all things Disney!
+Whatever you have to say please leave us a comment below, We love talking about all things Disney!